Why do people attend therapy sessions?

-People see a therapist for a wide range of reasons.
-Sometimes an event occurs that causes an individual to seek out help, while others may attend therapy because it provides a trained objective person to help them work through some issues they may have been struggling with for years.
-Counselling can be beneficial because a patient may feel a sense of control in their life and have the tools to be able to make better decisions or changes in their life, specific problem, or it can be about multiple.
-Therapy is a collaborative event, it requires an active role from both the patient and the therapist for change to occur.
+People see a therapist or practitioner for a wide range of reasons.
+Sometimes a specific event occurs that causes an individual to seek out help, while others may attend therapy because it provides a trained objective person to help them work through issues they have been struggling with for years.

 • you just don’t feel like yourself